 Drink Purified Water

 Drinking enough water will help to make the process of eliminating extra fat from the body easier.
-Try to drink half your body weight in ounces per day (body-weight in lbs/2).
-I recommend distilled water.
+Try to drink half your body weight in ounces per day.
+For example, if you weight 180 pounds, drink 90 ounces per day.
+If you weight 140 pounds, drink 70 ounces.
+I recommend distilled water as the most pure source.
+Spring water is second best.